middlebury/middlebury-script-lab/_sections/home.md

 ## Seeking fresh talent

-The Middlebury Screenwriters Workshop is looking to mentor and support the next generation of screenwriters.
+The Middlebury Script Lab is looking to mentor and support the next generation of screenwriters.
 Our tuition-free program provides emerging screenwriters a place to focus intensely on their craft with the support of accomplished industry professionals.

 ### When